sidecartridge/sidecart-site-dev-docs/sidecartridge-multidevice/userguide.md

 ROM Emulation is a pivotal feature of the Multi-device, enabling the Atari ST to treat ROM files from a microSD card or an external web server as native ROM chips.
 This guide covers how use and set up the ROM Emulation.

+{: .note }
+If you want to turn your own Atari ST program into a cartridge ROM image, use the [SidecarTridge USM web app](https://usm.sidecartridge.com): drop a `.PRG` or `.TOS` file in your browser and download a ready-to-use 128 KB `.ROM` that this firmware can boot like a real cartridge.

 ### Select the ROM to emulate

 The Multi-device can be configured to emulate a ROM file from a microSD card or an external web server.
 This section explains how to select the ROM to emulate in both cases.